When we talk to analytics teams about what they're working on and what big projects are coming up, this is a common refrain we hear:

 When we ship a dashboard, we can't tell that story.
 We forgo our opportunity to be analysts; our impact ends with the data pull.
 The dashboard is a handoff, as if to say, “you take it from here.”

 In some cases, that's the point — core metrics need to be monitored, and analysts can't and shouldn't be involved in every interpretation of them.
 But if dashboards are the most common thing we deliver, other people will stop seeing us as problem solvers and will start seeing us as people who fetch data.
 As analysts, we have lots of tools for helping people.
 But to paraphrase the old saying, if all we do is nail things, people are going to assume all we've got is a hammer.

 The best teams I know are highly disciplined about building dashboards.
 They keep everyone focused on the metrics that truly matter to the business.
+(Learn how Mode created a suite of core dashboards.)
 When they get new questions, they work to relate them to those metrics, make sure they understand which decision the questions can inform, answer them collaboratively, and record what they learned.
 If the same questions keep coming up and clearly contain an important indicator for the business, then — and only then — is a metric canonized into a dashboard.

 By preventing metric bloat, great teams keep their companies better aligned.

 By not fighting to keep up with demand for dashboards, they have time to focus on more impactful (and interesting) questions.